 The Utah Certified Public Manager® Program increases the professional performance of current and future government managers.
 Certified Public Manager® is a professional designation granted by nationally accredited programs in state and federal governments.
 The CPM Program increases the capacity of its participants to effectively lead people, manage work processes and develop self mastery.
-The Utah CPM Program is co-sponsored by the Utah Department of Human Resource Management and the Utah System of Higher Education.
+The Utah CPM Program consists of three courses addressing leadership and management skills.
+The program is administered by the State of Utah Department of Human Resource Management.

 What will I learn and accomplish in CPM?